SLClayton/telegram-echo-bot/README.md

 terraform apply
 ```

 You can alternativley setup a [.tfvars file to manage the variables](https://spacelift.io/blog/terraform-tfvars) and input the telegram token there before applying with the file as an argument.
+For example, if you create a file named `myvars.tfvars`.
+The you would use.

 ```
-terraform apply -var-file=<your-var-filename>.tfvars
+terraform apply -var-file=myvars.tfvars
 ```

 Add your bot on telegram using the username you created with the Botfather, and send it a message.